 Facebook Live is a live streaming platform that allows you to broadcast live video with your Facebook account.
 You can live stream from your personal account, as well as to a page or a group on Facebook.
-Live streaming on Facebook is 100% free; all you need is an account and live streaming equipment.
+Live streaming on Facebook is 100% free; all you need is an account and some basic live streaming equipment.

 One reason why Facebook Live is so popular among streamers is because you can go live from the Facebook app or a browser on your desktop.
-Live streamers also like Facebook because it’s a social network with 2.38 billion active monthly users; the potential to find an audience for live video is greater, especially if you’ve already built up a network.
+Live streamers also like Facebook because it’s a social network with 2.93 billion active monthly users; the potential to find an audience for live video is greater, especially if you’ve already built up a network.

 - Live event streaming.
-Conferences, product launches, webinars, and expos all make great live-streamed events, and you can broadcast them without encroaching on the overall purpose of your event.
+Conferences, product launches, webinars and expos all make great live streamed events, and you can broadcast them without encroaching on the overall purpose of your event.
 Live streaming also contributes to your event’s goal of reaching a wider audience and promoting your brand or organization.

 - Interviews and Q&As.
 An interview or Q&A session is a great way to establish authority for your brand.
 An interview with an industry thought leader can lend credence to your brand, and a Q&A with your own employees can educate your target audience about who you are and what you do.
-This format is also engaging for live video because you can ask viewers to submit their questions for your interview guest too.
+This format is also engaging for live video because you can ask viewers to submit their questions for your interviewee too.

 👉 How to customize your Facebook Live stream

 - Split screen.
 A split-screen format allows both you and your guest to appear on-screen at the same time.
-This feature is ideal for interviews, panel discussions, podcast recording sessions, press conferences, business meetings, and any live stream with multiple participants.
+This feature is ideal for interviews, panel discussions, podcast recording sessions, press conferences, business meetings and any live stream with multiple participants.

 - Overlays.
 A live stream overlay is a graphic that sits on top of your video feed.
 Overlays come in many sizes and shapes, with some animated and others static.
-You can use an overlay to show messages from the Facebook Live chat, provide the names of your stream participants to viewers, add calls to action with your social handles, and much more.
+You can use an overlay to show messages from the Facebook Live chat, provide the names of your stream participants to viewers, add calls to action with your social handles and much more.
 An overlay makes your stream look more professional and enticing to viewers.

 - Lower thirds.
-Lower thirds take up the bottom portion of your screen (sometimes one-third of the screen, sometimes less) and allow you to introduce guests, speakers, or hosts of your live stream on Facebook.
+Lower thirds take up the bottom portion of your screen (sometimes one-third of the screen, sometimes less) and allow you to introduce guests, speakers or hosts of your live stream on Facebook.
 Titles can be simple with a single line of text or more complex with graphics.
-Lower thirds are also a good place to promote your social media accounts, website, or other contact info.
+Lower thirds are also a good place to promote your social media accounts, website or other contact info.

 - Animated background.
 An animated background is more captivating than a static one and makes your stream engaging for viewers.
 If your background is moving, remember to keep it simple, however.
 You want it to be dynamic, not distracting!